LeverForChange/proposal-landscape/README.md

 Start the app: `python index.py`

-If you haven't prepared the UMAP model, follow the directions in the "Changing the UMAP Model" section.
+If you haven't prepared the UMAP model, follow the directions [here](https://github.com/sfergusond/lfc-model-pipeline#readme).

 View the app at `localhost:8050`